radiantlogic-v8/documentation-new/documentation/installation/managing-self-signed-certificates.md

 ---
-title: Updating pod level ceritificates
+title: Updating self-signed server ceritificates
-description: Learn how to create and manage pod level certificates.
+description: Learn how to create and manage self-signed server certificates.
 ---

 ## Overview

-Pod certificates are required for LDAPS (LDAP over TLS), internal HTTPS (pod-to-pod communication), accessing Identity Data Management via the Control Panel UI, and for accessing the Classic Control Panel.
+Self-signed server certificates are used for LDAPS (LDAP over TLS), internal HTTPS (pod-to-pod communication), accessing Identity Data Management via the Control Panel UI, and for accessing the Classic Control Panel.

-This document provides steps on how to update pod level certificates for self-managed Identity Data Management.
+This document provides steps on how to update self-signed certificates in self-managed Identity Data Management.

 **Prerequisites**